Namibia

 Day 1: The tour begins at midday in Windhoek.
 After checking into our hotel, we should have time for local birding at nearby sites, which provide a fine introduction to the birds of Namibia.
 Acacia Pied Barbet, Swallow-tailed Bee-Eater, African Red-eyed Bulbul, Pririt Batis, Black-chested Prinia, Chestnut-vented Tit Babbler and Southern Masked Weaver are all possible before dinner.
 Night near Windhoek.

-Day 2: We’ll awake to the raucous calls of Red-billed Spurfowl in the surrounding scrub, and before breakfast we’ll visit a site for one of Namibia’s special birds, Rockrunner.
+Day 2: We’ll awake to the raucous calls of Red-billed Spurfowl in the surrounding scrub, and, before breakfast, visit a site for one of Namibia’s special birds, Rockrunner.
 This near endemic is, as its name suggests, found among rocky outcrops and is usually first detected by its strange, oriole-like song.
-Other birds we’ll hope for include Orange River Francolin, Common Scimitarbill, vivid Southern Red Bishops and smart Black-faced Waxbills.
+Other birds we’ll hope for include Orange River Francolin, Common Scimitarbill, the vivid Southern Red Bishop and the smart Black-faced Waxbill.
 During our outdoor breakfast we may be further distracted by Short-toed Rock Thrush, Carp’s Tit, Familiar Chat and Bradfield’s Swift.
-We’ll then commence our journey south, and we should soon see massive Sociable Weaver nests clinging to roadside poles and trees; some may even have tiny Pygmy Falcons in attendance.
-Southern Pale Chanting Goshawks will also be using the roadside poles as a convenient lookout perch, while other raptors could include Black-winged Kite or the mighty Martial Eagle.
+We’ll then commence our journey south, and should soon see massive Sociable Weaver nests clinging to roadside poles and trees; some may even have the tiny Pygmy Falcon in attendance.
+Southern Pale Chanting Goshawk will also be using the roadside poles as a convenient lookout perch, while other raptors could include Black-winged Kite or the mighty Martial Eagle.
 Monteiro’s Hornbill, Rufous-crowned Roller, Southern Anteater-Chat, Common Fiscal (of the local “white-browed” Namib form) and Chat Flycatcher should be some of the more obvious species.
-Flocks of small passerines could include White-browed Sparrow Weaver and lots of Lark-like Buntings, and roadside stops by old river courses might reveal a noisy group of Violet Wood-Hoopoes or Golden-tailed Woodpecker.
+Flocks of small passerines could include White-browed Sparrow Weaver and Lark-like Bunting, and roadside stops by old river courses might reveal a noisy group of Violet Wood-Hoopoe or Golden-tailed Woodpecker.

 Our destination is a working guest farm at Namibgrens, perched on the edge of the Khomas Highland area, close to the famous Spreetshoogte Pass, a gateway to the vast Namib Desert and the perfect base from which to explore the area.
 Night at Namibgrens.

 Day 3: We’ll start by birding the grounds of the farm where Groundscraper Thrush, Layard’s Tit Babbler, Karoo Scrub-robin and Crimson-breasted Shrike are all pre-breakfast possibilities.
 We’ll then drive through the Spreetshoogte Pass, where from the top we can gaze across the immense Namib-Naukluft wilderness stretching away toward the coast.
-The Pass should give us a variety of birds, from smart Augur Buzzards to the stunning Bokmakierie, to Scarlet-chested and Dusky Sunbirds.
+The Pass should give us a variety of birds, from the smart Augur Buzzard to the stunning Bokmakierie and both Scarlet-chested and Dusky Sunbirds.
 It is also one of the traditional sites to see Herero Chat, a bird that is restricted to Namibia and neighboring Angola.
 This distinctive chat uses the small acacia trees as a lookout but can at times be remarkably difficult to locate.

 Day 4: There may be time to return to the dunes at dawn, searching for more new birds, including Secretarybird and Karoo Chat, as well as stately Gemsbok, the most common ungulate in this area.
 Retracing our steps via Solitaire, we’ll embark on a drive across the Namib-Naukluft, a huge national park the size of Switzerland that takes us through the oldest desert in the world.
-This is a drive to sit back while taking in the slowly unfolding landscape, which takes us through more dramatic passes and past dark inselbergs before leveling out as we near the coast.
+This is a drive to sit back and take in the slowly unfolding landscape as we pass through more dramatic passes and past dark inselbergs before leveling out as we near the coast.

 Birds are not numerous en route, but we’ll look for two in particular.
 The striking pale Namib form of Tractrac Chat lives out in this harsh land and can appear as an almost pure white bird sitting on low vegetation.
 It shares this environment with small flocks of Gray’s Lark, which scurry over the sand in search of seeds.
 We’ll also search some open gravel fields for Burchell’s Courser.

 Day 5: The extensive salt pans at Walvis Bay are a great place for birds.
-Driving along the convenient roadways that separate the pans, it is hard to escape both species of flamingos, but they will be mingling with hordes of Cape Teal, Pied Avocets and a mix of wintering waders such as Bar-tailed Godwit, Black-bellied Plover, Red-necked Phalarope, Curlew Sandpiper and Little Stint.
-Around the edges of the pans there will be White-fronted Plovers dashing back and forth, and we’ll look through these to pick out Chestnut-banded Plover, a dapper African wader typically found on salt pans.
-Kelp and Hartlaub’s Gulls are always present, along with large Swift and Caspian Terns and the local specialty, Damara Tern, a tiny tern often seen diving for fish in the salt pans and out on the main lagoon.
+Driving along the convenient roadways that separate the pans, it is hard to escape both species of flamingos, but they will be mingling with hordes of Cape Teal, Pied Avocet and a mix of wintering waders such as Bar-tailed Godwit, Black-bellied Plover, Red-necked Phalarope, Curlew Sandpiper and Little Stint.
+Around the edges of the pans White-fronted Plover will be dashing back and forth, and we’ll look through these to pick out Chestnut-banded Plover, a dapper African wader typically found on salt pans.
+Kelp and Hartlaub’s Gulls are always present, along with the large Swift and Caspian Terns and the local specialty, the tiny Damara Tern often seen diving for fish in the salt pans and out on the main lagoon.
 Driving around to the seaward side, we may see Parasitic and Pomarine Jaegers harrying the local terns, and there should also be Sooty and possibly Cory’s Shearwaters cruising past, albeit at some distance.

 If we have not seen Dune Lark, we’ll have another chance near Walvis Bay, and there are also some great places to see Gray’s Lark as the strip of desert that runs inland behind the coast is much to their liking.
 We may also travel up the coast to Swakopmund to search for Bank Cormorant and explore places around Walvis Bay for Red-Faced Mousebird, Orange River White-eye and African Reed Warbler.
 Of course, being on the coast it would be a crime not to take dinner at least one night at a fine local seafood restaurant.
 Night in Walvis Bay.